skyfloogle/red-viper/README.md

 * **`make testing`** adds `-O3` to CFLAGS.
 It's meant to be run on an emulator (citra or 3dmoo).
 It will output basic debug info to the terminal.
 * **`make debug`** adds `-g -O0` to CFLAGS.
 It builds without optimizations so it can be debugged with gdb.
 * **`make slowdebug`** adds `-g -O0` to CFLAGS.
 It will output a lot of debug information, which will slow emulation down but might be helpful to debug game-specific issues.

+For easier debugging, you can build it for android (with graphics, sound and input disabled) using `ndk-build`.

 ###License